Historythe protected area of Anjajavy

-Since the acquisition of Anjajavy le Lodge by the Rajabali family in 2010, the cooperation between Anjajavy le Lodge, the elected officials, and the local village representatives have been intensified.
+Since the acquisition of Anjajavy le Lodge by the Rajabali family in 2010, the cooperation between the lodge, the elected officials, and the local village representatives have been intensified.
 This collaboration works remarkably well: a Representative Council deals with the current projects, allocates the budget, establishes the rules of the Private Reserve, and communicates with the villagers.

 In 2013, Anjajavy le lodge signed a 50-year contract with the Direction Régionale des Eaux et Fôrets (the governmental Forest Service in Madagascar) to manage 1112 acres of forest as a Private Reserve.

-The creation of an official Protected Area was finally born in 2017 and later gave birth in April 2018 to a decree of ultimate protection validated by the Government Council of the Malagasy Republic, under the prime minister’s supervision.
+The project to create an official Protected Area was finally accepted in 2017 and leads in April 2018 to a decree of ultimate protection validated by the Government Council of the Malagasy Republic, under the prime minister’s supervision.

 As Anjajavy hosts several endemic species, its conservation projects are considered by experts to be a success story.
 Indeed, the lodge highly commits to preserve and to protect the endangered biodiversity of the Anjajavy peninsula.